MP Estate Planning UK

 Key aspects of legal compliance include:

-• Managing the trust in accordance with its terms and relevant laws.
+• Managing the trust in accordance with its terms — trustees must act within their powers and in the best interests of the beneficiaries.

-By understanding the realities of asset protection trusts and ensuring legal compliance, individuals can effectively use these trusts as part of their divorce trust planning strategy.
+By understanding the realities of asset protection trusts and ensuring legal compliance, individuals can effectively use these trusts as part of their divorce protection planning strategy.

 divorce trust planning